Datcomx2/Assignment-6/README.md

 ---

-OK, that's a whole lot of technical jargon.
-The *h* in the equation is a complex to calculate, so we have provided a function called `computeH()` that you can use to calculate *h* given, as the text describes, the silhouette curve, the projection plane, and the closest point on the projection plane to the vertex we are editing.
+We have included extensive comments in the `reshapeGround()` method to help you calculate all the parameters for these equations.
+The *h* in the equation is a complex to calculate, so we have already implemented a function called `computeH()` that you can use to calculate *h* given, as the text describes, the silhouette curve, the projection plane, and the closest point on the projection plane to the vertex we are editing.

 ## Rubric

-To be added.
+Graded out of 20 points.
+Partial credit is possible for each step.

+**Part 1: Mouse-Sky Interactions** (4 points total)

+1. Correctly project the 2D mouse coordinates to the sky sphere.
+(3)
+2. Create a new billboard at the sky intersection point.
+(1)

+**Part 2: Drawing in the Sky** (4 points total)

+3. Correctly project all the billboard mesh vertices to the sky sphere.
+(3)
+4. Update the billboard mesh geometry with the projected vertex positions.
+(1)

+**Part 3: Editing the Ground** (12 points total)

+5. Correctly define the projection plane for the stroke.
+(3)
+6. Project the 2D stroke into 3D to create a silhouette curve that lies on the projection plane.
+(3)
+7. Loop through all of the vertices of the ground mesh and compute the new height for each one according the equations provided above.
+(5)
+8. Update the ground mesh geometry with the adjusted vertex positions.
+(1)

 ## Wizard Bonus Challenge